Bischoff/wozmania/README.md

 ```
 the breakpoint can then be changed at any time later.

-"check" verifies the value of the registers at each executed 6502 instruction.
+`check` verifies the value of the registers at each executed 6502 instruction.

 There is another line that is interesting to uncomment:
 ```